Netflix Prize

 - Billy McCafferty: Using the Pearson Correlation Coefficient

-- David Vogel / Ognian Asparouhov: Netflix Solution
+- David Vogel / Ognian Asparouhov: Netflix Solution (link is no longer valid)

 - Anil Thomas: Netflix Contest